 The cash ratio calculator only requires the user to enter the following data:

 Enter the amount of cash and cash equivalents available with the firm.
 It includes all the cash available with the company in hand and at the bank and all the securities and investments that are highly liquid and can easily be converted to cash.

 Current liabilities are the short-term liabilities of the company for carrying out daily operations.
 And these are held by the company for up to a period of 12 months.
 It includes trade payables, outstanding expenses, short-term borrowings, overdrafts, and other liabilities for a period of less than 12 months.

-Moreover, though 1:1 ratio is preferable and comfortable.
-However, it again depends and varies from company to company, its circumstances, the requirements of the industry within which it is operating, nature and trend of credit period for debtors and creditors, and so many other such factors.
+Moreover, though the 1:1 ratio is preferable and comfortable, however, it again depends and varies from company to company, its circumstances, the requirements of the industry within which it is operating, the nature and trend of the credit period for debtors and creditors, and so many other such factors.